Melbourne couple: can you Coast FIRE before 50?

 - Change the two monthly investing bands (pre-50 and post-50) to match your actual "surplus after bills".

-- If buying a home is likely, add a deposit + purchase-cost one-off and a monthly ownership-cost delta (and remember home equity is not counted unless you model a future sale).
+- If buying a home is likely, add a deposit + purchase-cost one-off and a monthly housing cost increase (and remember home equity is not counted unless you model a future sale).

 - Replace the "Family formation costs" band with your own childcare/leave plan once you have credible numbers.